CubeAPM

 Pricing & Customer Reviews

-Customers like the rich integrations and polished UI but often express frustration over unexpected charges, data sampling limits, and lack of OTEL-native flexibility.
+Customers appreciate the rich integrations and polished UI, but often express frustration over high costs.

 Datadog vs HyperDX